HDE 200A. Early Development (4) - Brittany Chambers Fall 2023

 Seminar—3 hours.
 Prerequisite: consent of instructor.
 An overview of mechanisms of organismic development and the implications of developmental biology for the analysis of behavioral ontogeny; consideration of parallels between processes of organismic development and behavioral development in children and infra-human mammals.

 HDE 220.
-Research Methods in Human Growth and Development (4) - Siwei Liu Winter 2020
+Research Methods in Human Growth and Development (4) - Erik Henricson Winter 2024

 Lecture—4 hours.
 Prerequisite: Statistics 13 or the equivalent and at least two upper division courses in human biology or developmental psychology.
 Theory and research methods in biological growth, and cognitive and social/emotional development from prenatal period to death.